 The iMSA program is open to students of various backgrounds, from non-accounting professionals looking to become accountants, to future CPAs, to early-mid career finance and accounting professionals, to C-suite executives.
 No accounting undergraduate degree is required for admission.

-There are three access points for you to join our courses.
-Apply directly to the iMSA program, enroll in a for-credit course as a non-degree student, or sign up for a non-credit option.
+There are four access points for you to join our courses.
+Apply directly to the iMSA program, apply for our Performance-based Admissions Track (PAT), enroll in a for-credit course as a non degree student, or sign up for a non credit option.

 Program start dates: